Shore Road Allowance – What you Need to Know

 - The public has the right to use it anytime.
 Consider the following scenario; You’ve just purchased your dream cottage on Lake Muskoka complete with matching bunkie and beautiful sand beach.
 The first day a group rides up in their boats, ties up at the beach and spends the day.
 As long as they stay on the SRA they’re within their rights.

 - Some boat houses were built years ago on the SRA, many with no permits.
-If you're considering purchasing a cottage with a structure close to the lakefront be sure to have a lawyer familar with the area check it out.
+If you’re considering purchasing a cottage with a structure close to the lakefront be sure to have a lawyer familiar with the area check it out.
 In most cases you can lease the land from the township for a reasonable annual fee but a little due diligence may save a world of hurt.

-- Ontario's "Big Three", Lake Rosseau, Lake Joseph and Lake Muskoka have their own provincial rules for the owning / leasing the waterfront so it's particularly important to thoughly investigate before you purchase or build.
+- Ontario’s “Big Three”, Lake Rosseau, Lake Joseph and Lake Muskoka have their own provincial rules for the owning / leasing the waterfront so it’s particularly important to thoroughly investigate before you purchase or build.

 - Keep in mind that the north end of Lake Rosseau and Joseph is Parry Sound District, not Muskoka.
 In the Township of Seguin and Muskoka Lakes have very different rules when it comes to waterfront construction.
-Ahmic lake is simular with the Township of Magnetawan allowing boathouses with living quarters and on the Ryerson side of the lake you are not.
+Ahmic lake is similar with the Township of Magnetawan allowing boathouses with living quarters and on the Ryerson side of the lake you are not.

-Purchasing the S.R.AThere can be several reasons but the main ones are:
+There can be several reasons but the main ones are:

 - Increasing property size.
 Sometimes you’re at the “Maximum Coverage Area” for your lot.
 The additional square footage added to your property when you purchase the S.R.A could possibly allow you increase your cottage footprint or build a garage bunkie.